 3-Once the lentils are cooked through (you should be able to smush them between your thumb and forefinger), take out your whisk and vigorously whip the dal for a couple of minutes so that you emulsify it.
 For a creamier texture, a handheld or immersion blender works well.
 Use the immersion blender sparingly; it works quickly.

 4-After the dal has been whisked/blended, add the sautéed onion mixture to the dal.
 The heat should be on medium-low.
 Add salt to taste.
 Add turmeric and add another teaspoon of oil or butter if necessary.
 Add water too if you feel the dal has become too thick for your taste.
 Simmer for another 10-15 minutes, allowing all ingredients to incorporate.

 5-Finished!
 Serve in bowls with a fragrant slice of lemon or lime.
 I’ve served it as a soup course for fusion dinners or we’ve eaten dal, accompanied by rice, for a cozy weeknight supper.

 Above all else, dal is versatile.
 A few variations that work well with red lentils are as follows:

 - Just before step 5, add a fresh, diced tomato and a handful of chopped fresh cilantro.
 Do not cook, just stir well to incorporate.

 - Substitute one clove of minced garlic for the sliced onion.
 Sauté over low heat with the nigella seeds and add to the dal as you would the onion.

 - Add 1 cup diced raw carrots during step 2.
-Also try 1 cup diced raw celery, or peas, or fresh green beans.
+Also try 1 cup peas or fresh green beans.
 Saute vegetables and add to dal as you would the onions in step 4.